WardBrian/wardbrian.github.io/_posts/2025-01-20-polyglot-sphinx.md

 I didn't know about this package before now, so I actually built a different solution, based around a tool called [`jsdoc2md`](https://github.com/jsdoc2md/jsdoc-to-markdown).
-Which I guess I will be sticking to, at least until the sphinx-js maintaince status is more clear.
+Which I guess I will be sticking to, at least until the sphinx-js maintenance status is more clear.

 My existing solution is pretty similar to the Julia case, where I build a Markdown file and copy it into the Sphinx source directory, but it requires a bit more configuration.

-First, on the JS side, there are some dev dependencies.
-Note that the `babel` mentions are only necessary if you are using TypeScript, and `@godaddy/dmd` is technically optional, but I have found it to greatly improve the output quality.
+First, there are some JavaScript developer dependencies for your `package.json`.
+Note that the `babel` mentions are only necessary if you are using TypeScript, and `@godaddy/dmd` is technically optional, but I have found it to greatly improve the quality of the rendered output.

 ```json
   "devDependencies": {